-Tread Wear is the relative wear indicator that refers to the life of a tire.
-When a tire is rolling, it is in contact with the ground generating friction, and this friction is the main factor of its constant wear.
+Tread Wear refers to the gradual wearing of the rubber of a tire, which serves as an indicator of its useful life.
+When a tire is rolling, it is generating friction with the ground with which it is in contact.
+This friction is the main factor driving its constant wear.

-In addition, this wear can be accelerated in case the tire reaches high temperatures due to several factors, such as:
+In addition, wear can be accelerated when the tire operates under high temperatures.
+This can be due to several factors, such as:

 Driving speed